 The IRS is a bureau of the Department of the Treasury and one of the world's most efficient tax administrators.
-In fiscal year 2012, the IRS collected more than $2.5 trillion in revenue and processed more than 237 million tax returns.
+In fiscal year 2014, the IRS collected almost $3.1 trillion in revenue and processed almost 240 million tax returns.

 The IRS Mission